Kirkby Ski Slope: Controversy

-Journalists Steve Scott and Brian Whitaker of the investigative newspaper, Liverpool Free Press spent considerable time looking into the circumstances of the ski slope.
-Printed between 1971 and 1977, it was run by young journalists who worked for the Liverpool Echo and were unsatisfied with the lack of serious investigative reporting at the paper.
+Journalists Steve Scott and Brian Whitaker of the investigative newspaper Liverpool Free Press spent considerable time looking into the circumstances of the ski slope.
+Printed between 1971 and 1977, the newspaper was run by young journalists who worked for the Liverpool Echo and were unsatisfied with the lack of serious investigative reporting at the paper.
 The investigation was started when Free Press received an anonymous letter, claiming to be from a Knowsley Council employee, who claimed that builder George Leatherbarrow had charged the council £25,000 for the earth for the slope but had not paid for it himself.

 By November 1974, the Free Press had established that the earth had been sourced via an advert placed in the Liverpool Echo in December 1973, shortly after construction started.
 The advert offered: "Free tip in Kirkby for all suitable material".
-Bore hole samples gathered by Knowsley Council would later show that the earth contained wood, bricks, colliery waste, sand and ashes - all of which would contribute to the subsidence already seen.
+Borehole samples gathered by Knowsley Council would later show that the earth contained wood, bricks, colliery waste, sand and ashes – all of which would contribute to the subsidence already seen.

 Investigations by the Free Press would also uncover that the slope was built on land the council did not own and over a mains water pipe.
-Knowsley Council later had to buy the land off Liverpool council.
+Knowsley Council later had to buy the land from Liverpool Council.
 Planning permission for the project was not granted until November 1973 despite an order for the artificial surface being placed in July of that year.

 As the investigations progressed, the Free Press found that: